-The third illustration was about an instance where a group of 50 children on an excursion with their teachers escaped from the wrath of Tsunami during 2004, at the Vivekanada Rock Memorial, Kanyakumari.
+The third illustration was about an instance where a group of 50 children on an excursion with their teachers escaped from the wrath of Tsunami during 2004, at Vivekanada Rock Memorial, Kanyakumari.
 The narrative sensitizes the readers about the trauma of a natural disaster.

-The subsequent chapter 'Children's Session by Children' is a very special one, which draws attention to the craft of organizing sessions in a group setting, which is a self-healing session by the children themselves through play, and other activities.
-This was conducted in a Child Guidance Clinic (CGC) under the supervision of two psychologists and nine volunteers.
+The author's subsequent chapter Children's Session by Children' is a very special one, which draws attention to the organization of sessions in group setting as self-healing sessions by the children themselves through play, and other activities.
+This was conducted in a Child Guidance Clinic (CGC) under supervision of two psychologists and nine volunteers.
 The themes included socialization, communication, expression of wishes and dreams and learning new skills.
-This would be of much professional interest for mental health counselors.
+This would be of much professional interest for the mental health counselors.

 The next chapter on Adolescence starts with the statistics of the prominent mental health needs in the country.
 The author suggests that most of these problems could be solved by encouraging empathy, inculcating morality and social behaviours.
 The adolescents' infinite capacity for compassion can be used as an asset.
 Time setting for limiting anti-social behaviour was considered to be an essential element in such interventions.
-In this section, the author also speaks about the characteristic stresses that could influence the mental health of the adolescents, although some behaviours and emotional problems could be seen as a continuation of problems of childhood.
+In this section, the author also speaks about the characteristic stresses that could influence the mental health of the adolescents, although some behaviours and emotional problems could be the seen as continuation of the problems seen during childhood.

-Here, she focuses on samskaaras which include celibacy, learning, and discipline, although, described them as 'elitist' and 'brahminical education', even if accepted as a way of life in gurukuls, which is so rare to find today.
+Here, she focuses on samskaaras which that celibacy, learning, includes discipline, and described although, them 'elitist' and 'bahminical education', even if accepted as a way of life in gurukuls, which is so rare to find today.
 At the same time, she brings out some of the contrasting tribal cultural practices of South and Northeast India.
-At this juncture, the narratives appear unconnected to the original theme of counseling and human development.
+At this juncture, the narrative appear unconnected to the original theme of counseling and human development.

-However, equally absorbing was illustration of counseling of an 18-year-old girl from a broken family, living in a sheltered accommodation on the backdrop of Covid-19 lockdown.
+However, equally absorbing was her illustration of counseling of an 18 year old girl from a broken family, living in a sheltered accommodation on the backdrop of Covid-19 lockdown.
 The counseling session was effective in neutralizing her suicidal ideas, and feeling of inferiority.
 Finally, the client narrates how has she overcome her loneliness by engaging herself in reading, learning martial arts as well as preparing for her academic presentations in a novel manner, showing personal creativity.
 This is a story of transformation of a timid girl who was adopted by a family and then abandoned and almost forced to live in a paying guest accommodation, escapes a rape attempt by her uncle and the circumstances forced her to live in a sheltered home, with the other girls who were strangers to her.
-Her narratives make it an interesting case for the readers to learn about how to help a client to live in an unlivable situation in spite of the worst experiences of life.
-Finally, the girl decides to become a counselor to heal people who are sad, and stressed like her, and liberate people from psychological trauma.
+Her narratives make it an interesting case for the readers to learn about how to help a client to live in an unlivable situation in spite of the worst experiences of her life.
+Finally, the girl decides to become a counselor to heal people who are sad, and stressed like her, and free people from psychological trauma.
 This is an illustrious example of stress counseling.